NCERT Book Solutions for Class 10 Geography Contemporary India – II Chapter 4 Agriculture – CBSE Free PDF Download

 The tea plant grows well in tropical and sub-tropical climates endowed with deep and fertile well-drained soil, rich in humus and organic matter.
 Tea bushes require warm and moist frost-free climate all through the year.
 Frequent showers evenly distributed over the year ensure continuous growth of tender leaves.
 Tea is a labour-intensive industry.
 It requires abundant, cheap and skilled labour.
-Tea is processed within the tea garden to restore its freshness.
+Tea is processed within the tea garden to ensure its freshness.

 (ii) Name one staple crop of India and the regions where it is produced.

 Rice is a major staple crop of India.

 It is grown in the following regions.